jsiegenthaler/hueget/README.md

 ```
 UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```

+Otherwise, if you do not have the homebridge-hue plugin installed, you need to create a new api username using the instructions shown here (this page does not require a Hue Developer Account): https://developers.meethue.com/develop/get-started-2/

 # Running hueget with Docker (optional, only if you use a Docker environment)
 You can run hueget easily using Docker and Docker Compose.
 This approach simplifies the setup in a Docker environment and ensures hueget is isolated and always running reliably.